wagiminator/MCU-Flash-Tools/README.md

 ## stm32isp
 ### Description
-With this tool, some entry-level STM32 microcontrollers can be flashed via a simple USB-to-serial converter by utilizing the factory built-in embedded bootloader.
+With this tool, some entry-level STM32 microcontrollers can be flashed via a simple USB-to-serial converter by utilizing the factory built-in UART bootloader.
 It currently supports the following devices:
+- STM32C011/031
 - STM32F03xx4/6
 - STM32G03x/04x
 - STM32L01x/02x